 Is it as hard for you to pick out stocking stuffers as it is for me?
 I don't want to buy things my kids will discard right away, and I don't want to spend very much money!

-Back in August, Michelle asked a question on the Cub Scout Ideas Facebook page.
+A while ago, Michelle asked a question on the Cub Scout Ideas Facebook page.
 She wanted ideas for good but inexpensive scout and camping themed Christmas gifts.

 The Scouts will need to be patient and keep trying.
 Once you get the hang of using it, you'll be able to light a fire quickly.

 This gift is for the older Cub Scouts.
 Not sure I would give a Wolf one of these! 🙂